informalsystems/quint/README.md

 ### Motivation

-Quint is inspired by [TLA+][] but provides an alternative surface syntax for specifying systems in TLA.
-The most important feature of our syntax is that it is minimal and regular, making Quint an easy target for advanced developer tooling and static analysis (see our [design principles][] and [previews of the tooling](./doc/previews.md) of the tooling).
+Quint is inspired by [TLA+][] (the language) but provides an alternative surface syntax for specifying systems in TLA (the logic).
+The most important feature of our syntax is that it is minimal and regular, making Quint an easy target for advanced developer tooling and static analysis (see our [design principles][] and [previews](./doc/previews.md) of the tooling).

 The syntax also aims to be familiar to engineers: